Co-parenting & Technology: Tips and pitfalls

 Promoting

 You can promote your co-parenting relationship by tagging your co-parent in pictures of your child on Facebook.
-Perhaps you have decided to "stay friends" with them not for the purpose of stalking them on Facebook, but because you are co-parents and what to encourage your relationship with your kids and each other.
+Perhaps you have decided to "stay friends" with them not for the purpose of stalking them on Facebook, but because you are co-parents and want to encourage your relationship with your kids and each other.
 If you do find yourself continually being negatively affected by your co-parent in your feed, just "Unfollow" them.
 You will remain friends but they will not appear in your Facebook feed.
 This is the best of both worlds.
-You can move on with your life, but still maintain a co-parenting relationship when needed.
+You can move on with your life but still maintain a co-parenting relationship when needed.

 Texting- Promote or destroy co-parenting?